cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 ## Decision

-### Transactions
+### Transaction Encoding

-Since the messages that an application is known and allowed to handle are specific to the application itself, so must the transactions be specific to the application itself.
+Since the messages that an application knows and is allowed to handle are specific to the application itself, so must the transaction encoding type be specific to the application itself.
 Similar to how we described in [ADR 019](./adr-019-protobuf-state-encoding.md), the concrete types will be defined at the application level via Protobuf `oneof`.